MarcelineVQ/twow-raid-visuals/README.md

 # Twow Raid Visuals + WoW 1.12 DBC Patch Manager

-## Patch overview
+## Patches overview

 The patches included in this repository adjust the visuals and sounds for several vanilla spells and boss abilities.
 They are applied in alphabetical order based on the patch file name so that later patches may override or build upon earlier ones.
+The patches currently are based on twow `1.17.2` dbc's, simply change out the .dbc files in the `dbc/` folder to use other versions.
 The highlights are summarised below:

 - **Ground‑effect library (`0‑ground_effects.yaml`):** Adds a catalogue of new area indicators to `SpellVisualEffectName.dbc`, including rings of various radii (3 y, 5 y, 7 y, 10 y, 15 y, 20 y, 25 y, 30 y, 35 y, 40 y and 50 y) and Flamestrike‐style circles.

 - **Sound fix (`0‑sounds.yaml`):** Silences the looping baby murloc dance sound by setting its volume to zero.

-- **Blizzard improvements (`1‑blizzard.yaml`):** Assigns a danger area to several enemy blizzard spells spells—Incantagos, Arcanists and Vek’lor—so that their Blizzard attacks display a clear area indicator.
+- **Blizzard improvements (`1‑blizzard.yaml`):** Assigns a danger area to several enemy blizzard spells spells—Incantagos, Karazhan Arcanists and Vek’lor—so that they display a clear area indicator.

 - **Rain of Fire improvements (`2‑rain_of_fire.yaml`):** Does the same as above for Blackwing Warlock, Gehennas, and Faerlina.

-- **Flamestrike improvements (`3‑flamestrike.yaml`):** Equips enemy flamestrikes—Blackwing Spellbinder,Medivh,Rupturan,Fragments of Rupturan—with an indicator of their area of effect.
+- **Flamestrike improvements (`3‑flamestrike.yaml`):** Equips enemy flamestrikes—Blackwing Spellbinder, Medivh, Rupturan, Fragments of Rupturan—with an indicator of their area of effect.
 Also adds a projectile to aid in seeing where a strike has occured.

 - **Molten Core tweaks (`4‑mc.yaml`):** Introduces two effects for Baron Geddon’s Inferno and Living Bomb mechanics, providing distinct area of effect rings.

 - **Naxxramas adjustments (`6‑naxx.yaml`):** Adds colour to Poison Charge to make it slightly more obvious, recolours Thaddius’s positive and negative charge buffs using Gnarlmoon visuals, adds blizzard impact indication for Sapphiron.

-- **Karazhan and Medivh (`7‑kara.yaml`):** Removes most extra effects from the red/blue moon auras (Gnarlmoon) to reduce cpu load, adds orb above players to help indicate color.
-Guided-ley beam indicates its current target better, corruption of Medivh aura is given a radius indicator and an orb above the effect player's head, and reworks the Overflowing Hatred (Sanv) has a range indication ring.
+- **Karazhan (`7‑kara.yaml`):** Removes most extra effects from the red/blue moon auras (Gnarlmoon) to reduce cpu load, adds orb above players to help indicate color.
+Guided-ley beam indicates its current target better, Corruption of Medivh has a radius indicator and an orb above the effected player's head, Overflowing Hatred (Sanv) has a range indication ring.

 - **Other:** This project also includes some updated .wmo files for Karazhan to assist in-game performance.